ileniasalerno1/multi-agent-system/README.md

 Possible future developments include:

+* expanding the Recommendation Agent benchmark, currently limited to 7 usable queries;
+* integrating a dedicated vector database (e.g. ChromaDB) for retrieval scalability on larger datasets;
+* enriching the Intent Agent's few-shot examples to improve generalization on non-technical domains;
+* complementing automatic metrics with a user study (Likert-scale questionnaire);
-* integration of real Neural Collaborative Filtering models;
+* integration of a real Neural Collaborative Filtering model, should a persistent user-item interaction history become available;
-* larger educational datasets;
-* hybrid recommendation strategies;
-* multilingual support;
-* automatic evaluation of the Web Agent;
+* automatic (rather than manual) evaluation of the Web Search Agent;
-* user profile personalization.
+* multilingual support and user profile personalization.

 ---